 Connecting new developments: 17 FAQs answered

-Are you a developer wondering how to get your new development connected to the nbn™ broadband access network?
+Are you a developer wondering how to get your new development connected to the nbn™ network?

 Maybe you’re living in one and want to know how to get online?

-Or perhaps you’re in the planning stages of a new development (for you or someone else) and want to know exactly what you need to do?
+Or perhaps you’re in the planning stages of a new development (for you, or someone else), and you want to find out if your development can get connected to the nbn™ network and what you'll need to do?

 Whatever your role and relationship to a new development, we’ve compiled the most commonly asked questions – and their answers – to help demystify the nbn™ New Development application process.

 Read on to find out how you can get your new development connected to the nbn™ network as quickly as possible.